‘GETTING TO KNOW MY FATHER, WILFRED BION’

 When: The Training Committee runs a series of 5 lectures per year by practitioners of Analytical Psychology/Psychotherapy and Psychoanalysis.
 The topics are wide-ranging and reflect the most recent work and concerns of individuals in the wider analytic community....

-When: Friday 4th April 2025 Hosted by: WMIP Analytic Film Group We meet regularly online (once every couple of months) and bring analytic thinking to discussions on a range of films.
-Group members suggest film and at the end of each session we draw the title for our...
+When: Friday 3rd October 2025 - 8pm till 9pm Hosted by: WMIP Analytic Film Group We meet regularly online (once every couple of months) and bring analytic thinking to discussions on a range of films.
+Group members suggest film and at the end of each session we draw...